vsouza/awesome-ios/README.md

  * [FMMosaicLayout](https://github.com/fmitech/FMMosaicLayout) - A drop-in mosaic collection view layout with a focus on simple customizations.
  * [TRMosaicLayout](https://github.com/vinnyoodles/TRMosaicLayout) - A mosaic collection view layout inspired by Lightbox's Algorithm, written in Swift 🔶
  * [Reusable](https://github.com/AliSoftware/Reusable) - A Swift mixin for UITableViewCells and UICollectionViewCells :large_orange_diamond:
+ * [VTMagic](https://github.com/tianzhuo112/VTMagic) - VTMagic is a page container library for iOS.

 ##### Tag
  * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.